Lapidis2/alx-project-0x14/README.md

  you will Log into your TMDB account and register for an API key (v3).

 Include it as a query parameter (api_key=YOUR_KEY_HERE) in your requests or sometimes in the headers.

+## Error Handling
+Common errors include:

+Invalid API key – returns an error code and "Invalid API key" message. imvalid endpoint – returns a 404 Not Found error.
+Invalid parameters – returns a 400 Bad Request error with details on the issue.
+Exceeding rate limits – TMDB has a rate limit of 40 requests per 10 seconds for the public API.
+If you exceed this, you will receive a 429 Too Many Requests error with a message indicating the limit has been reached.